Brown University alma mater: "Alma Mater"

 Brown University's traditional alma mater was written by James Andrews DeWolf (Class of 1861) in 1860.
 He titled it "Old Brown" and set it to the tune of Araby's Daughter.
 The melody was popular among the student body and adapted to fit The Old Oaken Bucket, a poem by Samuel Woodworth.
 Speaking of his choice of tune, DeWolf wrote, "I felt that it would be useless to hope for popularity and currency for anything that I might writ unless I adapted it to some well-known air."
 DeWolf's song ultimately departed from Araby's Daughter's in its key, time, and lyrics.
 As transcribed in 1908, the song is written in 3/8 time in the key of G.

 According to the Encyclopedia Brunoniana, the song was first published in the November 1860 edition of "Brown Paper."
-This date is question in a 2006 paper which notes that the Brown University Library's 1860 materials do not include any record of the song.
+This date is questioned in a 2006 paper which notes that the Brown University Library's 1860 materials do not include any record of the song.
 At the time of its original publication, the song was met with a tepid reception among the student body.

 The song enjoyed a rediscovery in 1869 when the president of Brown's newly established glee club discovered a copy of the lyrics and performed the tune at a June 14 concert.
 The concert program rechristened the song as "Alma Mater," after the incipit.
 Commencement programs began including performances of "Alma Mater" in 1874, and continued to do so regularly until 1964.

 Like Macbeth, members of the Brown Band do not refer to the song by name before and during performances.
 Instead, they use the euphemism "that song."

 "Alma Mater 250"

-In 2015, the chair of Brown's music department, Butch Rovan composed "Alma Mater 250," a rearrangement of the original song that integrated rap lyrics by Sebastián Otero and R&B elements.
+In 2015, the chair of Brown's music department, Butch Rovan, composed "Alma Mater 250," a rearrangement of the original song that integrated rap lyrics by Sebastián Otero and R&B elements.
 The song was performed at Brown's 247th Commencement on May 24, 2015, by graduates of Brown's MFA in Acting and Directing program.